grahamhoyes/advent-of-code-2024/README.md

 My solutions for [Advent of Code 2024](https://adventofcode.com/2024), done in Rust.

-Each day has two parts (`dayXYa` and `dayXYb`).
+Each day has two parts (earlier days in `dayXYa` and `dayXYb`, later days in `dayXY/src/part_1.rs` and `dayXY/src/part_2.rs`).
 Sometimes the two parts are very similar with only minor modifications, other times the changes are more invasive.
 I sometimes come back to solutions after they're completed to optimize them or to apply something new that I've learned so I can remember it in the future; you can view the original solution for each day in the git history.

 ## CLI

 A basic CLI is provided in [aoc.sh](aoc.sh) for configuring project directories.
 The first time the script is run, it will ask for a session token which gets stored in `.env` (used to fetch inputs).
 The session cookie can be found by logging in to https://adventofcode.com/ and using the dev tools to either view the request headers when loading a page, or by viewing cookies directly under the Application/Storage section of the dev tools.

 To create project directories for a new day, run eg: